OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ### Seed

-A Seed links together the publisher site identity, and a transaction id.
+A Seed links together the publisher site identity and a transaction id.

 ### Transmission Requests

-Participants who send User Id and Preferences with bid requests must include a Transmission Request alongside that communication.

 A Transmission Request links together a Seed, a sender identity, and an array of Transmission Results (see below).

+Participants sending User Id and Preferences with bid requests must include a Transmission Request alongside that communication.

 ### Transmission Responses

+A Transmission Response links together a receiver identity, one or several transaction id, one or several content id, and a tree of Transmission Resulsts (see below).

 Participants which have made use of User Id and Preferences must send a Transmission Response alongside their bid response, to the entity that sent them the User Id and Preferences.

-A Transmission Response links together a receiver identity, one or several transaction id, one or several content id, and a tree of Transmission Resulsts (see below).

 ### Transmission Results